COVID Secure - Jackdaws

-We appreciate that many of you will be nervous about travelling, staying and participating in a group activity.
-We are taking every measure we can to mitigate any risk to you or our team
+We appreciate that many of you may still be nervous about travelling, staying and participating in a group activity.
+We are taking measures to mitigate any risk to you or our team

 The best way to support Jackdaws, our staff and musicians going forward is to book on a course, and enjoy the benefits of a wonderful Jackdaws experience.

 If you have any questions or we can help you at all please do email us at email@example.com

 You will need to confirm you have read this document and agree with the measures in place before attending a course.